Evans House

 A Sustainable & Energy Efficient Design

-Evans House is another SHM home renovation project using sustainable design principles.
+Evans House is another Sustainable Homes Melbourne home renovation project using sustainable design principles.
 Our team diverted 90% of building waste from landfill and used environmentally friendly materials, including Rylock Double Glazed High-Performance Low-E Windows to reduce energy consumption.
 These windows are designed to allow maximum light into the home while reducing heat loss and energy usage.

 Insulation was installed throughout the home using Earthwool Batts and wallwrap, with R1.8 wallwrap under the roof sheeting.
 The new and existing subfloor was insulated using R2 Autex Polyester, while the new external walls had R4.0 insulation 140mm thick.
 This level of insulation was chosen to maximize the home’s energy efficiency and reduce heating and cooling costs.
 The existing external walls and new and existing internal walls were insulated with R2.5, and the new and existing ceilings had R6 insulation.
 The high levels of insulation ensures that the home is warm in winter and cool in summer, reducing the need for heating and cooling and, reducing the environmental impact of the home.